tensorflow/runtime/documents/tfrt_host_runtime_design.md

 `BEFExecutor` reads a BEF file and executes its kernel graph.
 It tracks the computation’s state in registers, which point to argument and result `AsyncValue`s for all kernels in the graph.
-Registers help transfer data between kernels. `BEFExecutor` invokes a kernel by creating a `KernelFrame` with pointers to the kernel’s arguments and results, and passing the `KernelFrame` to the kernel.
+Registers help transfer data between kernels. `BEFExecutor` invokes a kernel by creating a `AsyncKernelFrame` with pointers to the kernel’s arguments and results, and passing the `AsyncKernelFrame` to the kernel.

 ### Eager Execution Sketch